Accessibility Tools

 Dr. Jaliman will go over all the products and everything that you use on your face.
 Including but not limited to your sunscreen, primer, makeup, moisturizer, serum, micellar water, anti-aging products and any other wrinkle cream you may be using.
 Oily hair products can also block oil glands on the forehead and cause the development of pustules, bumps and pimples along the hairline.
 You can have the best skin care regimen, but if one of the products you use contains a comedogenic oil, it will block your pores, you will still break out.
 She will give you advice and detailed information on the way to cleanse your skin and how to take care of it.
 She often finds something that causes the problem and eliminates it from the skin care routine.

-Why do I need to use non-comedogenic products for my acne-prone pores?
+Why is it important to use non-comedogenic products for acne-prone skin?

 Noncomedogenic means that it will not block your pores.
 It is very important that all the products you choose for your acne-prone skin fall into this category.